specollective/event-board-api/README.md

-# Event Board
+# Event Board API

-Boilerplate Django application for a community event board.
+Boilerplate Django-based API for a community event board.

+# Overview

+This service implements a basic REST API that leverages the Django REST Framework.

 # Dependencies